onflow/flow/flips/20220203-capability-controllers.md

    // The block height when the capability was created. let issueHeight: UInt64
-   // The Type of the capability. let CapabilityType: Type
+   // The Type of the capability. let capabilityType: Type
    // The id of the related capability.
    // This is the UUID of the created capability. let capabilityID: UInt64

    // Is the capability revoked.
-   fun isRevoked(): Bool
+   let isRevoked: Bool
    // The target storage path.
    fun target(): StoragePath
    // Revoke the capability.